o2r-project/api/docs/compendium/substitute.md

 `GET /api/v1/substitution?overlay=as4Kj`

-Result will be a list of compendia ids that have been substituted using the given overlay:
+Result is be a list of compendia ids that have been substituted using the given overlay:

 ```json
 200 OK